 Blue Dragon Walk-A-Thon

-Thank you to parent volunteers and especially to our Blue Dragon Ambassadors for making the Walk-A-Thon memorable and reflective of our school’s values, Learning, Community, and Responsibility.
+Thanks to our class parent and especially to our Blue Dragon Ambassadors for making the Walk-A-Thon memorable and reflective of our school’s values; Learning, Community, and Responsibility.
 From what we learned about children supported by Blue Dragon Children’s Foundation, fifth graders partook in an activity, putting themselves in the shoes of a homeless child.
-Their task was to find a safe and secure place on the school grounds to hide from ‘authority’ because being homeless is illegal in Vietnam.
+Their task was to find a safe and secure place on the school grounds to hide from ‘authority’ as being homeless is illegal in Vietnam.
 The aim was to further develop empathy, an ability to understand and share how these children might be feeling in order to help break the cycle of poverty.

-Teacher Professional Development Days: Monday and Tuesday, November 13 and 14.
+Teacher Professional Development Days: Monday 13th and Tuesday 14th of November.
 No school for students.

-Collecting ‘Blue Dragon Walk-a-Thon’ Money collection deadline is 22nd November.
-Please ensure your child brings in the money collected along with his/her form.
+Collecting ‘Blue Dragon Walk-a-thon’ Money collection deadline is 22nd November.
+Please ensure your child gives their money to their teacher along with their forms.